dxw/contracts/agreements/general-cyber.md

 12. ### Limitation of liability

-    1.  dxw cyber is insured against professional negligence to a value of £3,000,000 (the "Insured Sum"). dxw cyber is willing to negotiate an increase in the Insured Sum on condition that we can pass on any corresponding increase in the premium in addition to the Fees.
+    1.  dxw cyber will maintain an appropriate level of insurance against professional negligence at all times.

     2. You acknowledge that all security work of a practical nature carries the risk of Adverse Impacts, and that it is not reasonably practical or possible for those risks to be eliminated or made inconsequential.
 You accept the risk of Adverse Impacts when the Work is being undertaken.